opentofu/opentofu/docs/state_encryption.md

     backend {
       enforced = true
     }
-    terraform_remote_states {
-      default {
-        enforced = true
   }
 }
-  }
-}
 ```

+> [!NOTE]
-**Note:** The `enforced` option is also available in the environment configuration and works as intended, but doesn't make much sense because its primary purpose is to guard against environment variable omission.
+> The `enforced` option is also available in the environment configuration and works as intended, but doesn't make much sense because its primary purpose is to guard against environment variable omission.

 ## Encrypted state format